(infusio MICROTEA DEBILIS)

 from AMAZON HERBS®

-Microtea debilis is a small creeping annual weed, sometimes shrubby at the base; it is indigenous to Suriname.
+Microtea debilis is a small creeping annual weed, sometimes shrubby at the base; it is from Suriname.

-The whole plant is applied in the herbal tincture.
+The whole weed is applied in the tincture.

 It is very effective against Proteinuria (urine albumin) and gives leads to new therapeutics in acute renal failure (aka acute kidney injury).
 Microtea is also used as a fat burner and in body building supplements.
 It also may cause effective fat deposition and weight loss; this can be beneficial to athletes as a natural performance enhancer.